 If you're buying a used car for your teenager, here are a few things to keep in mind before you go to the dealership.

 Get preapproved.
 The right financing can save you thousands and eliminate stress for you and your teen.
 Getting preapproved for a car loan secures your loan amount and interest rate before you go car shopping.
 That means no negotiating with a salesperson on the financing, which saves you time, money and hassle.
-Even if you plan on buying a used car from a private seller, it’s a good idea to be preapproved so that you know exactly what you can afford.

 Research online.
 Find cars you both like by using an online auto shopping service that gives you the control to see upfront dealer pricing before visiting the dealership.
 Be sure to research used cars with high safety ratings and the best used cars for teens.